protobufjs/bytebuffer.js/README.md

 * Signed and unsigned integers (8, 16, 32, 64 bit through [Long.js](https://github.com/dcodeIO/Long.js)) with endianness support
 * Varints as known from protobuf including zig-zag encoding
 * Includes an UTF8 and Base64 en-/decoder
-* C-strings, Varint-prefixed strings and UTF8 length-prefixed strings
+* C-strings, V(arint-prefixed)-strings and UTF8 L(ength-prefixed)-strings
 * Rich string toolset (to hex, base64, utf8, debug, columns)
 * Relative and absolute zero-copy operations
 * Automatic resizing (always doubles)
 * Chaining of all operations that do not return a specific value
 * Slicing, appending, prepending, flip, reset, etc.

-And much more... (see the API documentation)
+And much more...

 Features
 --------